All Episodes

 I have no thoughts about it.

-It's interesting, though, I would say what I will say is this.
+I would say, what I will say is this.

-I will say that people who believe in universal ethics already, which of course for most religion for religious people by definition would have a theological origin, a God-commanded origin.
+I will say that people who believe in universal ethics already, which, of course, for most religions, well, for religious people by definition would have a theological origin, a God-commanded origin.

-And and this is with a great deal of instruction for me in the world as a whole.
+And this was a great deal of instruction for me in the world as a whole.

-I have never really spent any time around this sort of fedora-where nihilist atheists who just seem to want to escape any moral rules at all.
+I have never really spent any time around the sort of fedora-wearing nihilist atheists who just seem to want to escape any moral rules at all.

-And uh I've had many more productive conversations regarding UPB with um uh religious people than I have with atheists who seem to be studiously avoiding the topic as a Whole, even though they're the ones who need it the most, which I just find quite interesting.
+And I've had many more productive conversations regarding UPB with religious people than I have with atheists who seem to be studiously avoiding the topic as a whole, even though they're the ones who need it the most, which I just find quite interesting.

-Uh without belaboring it, and we can move on to somebody else.
+Without belaboring it, and we can move on to somebody else, it seems to me the answer is clear.

-So based on what you said there, I think UPB would be more receptive to the Islamist if they if the Islamist does believe in universal ethics, which they ought to.
+So based on what you said there, I think UPB would be more receptive to the Islamist if the Islamist does believe in universal ethics, which they ought to.

 I'm sorry, dude.